areaDetector/ADCompVision/CONTRIBUTING.md

 by-reference by default.
 Because of this, make sure to pass the image into the function with (Mat &img).
 * The plugin works by calling functions in a helper library.
 If you wish to add an additional function for a more specific use case that the plugin does not support, follow the steps below.

-# Adding a new CV function
+## Adding a new CV function

 To add a new CV function there are several files you will need to edit.
-First, in the NDCV.template file, find the record titled "CompVisionFunction3", and add your function to its output and input records.
+First, in the NDCV.template file, find the record titled "CompVisionFunctionN", where N is an integer from 1 to 3.
+These are the three sets of supported functions, and generally follow the rule:
+* Function set 1 contains basic OpenCV image processing functions
+* Function set 2 contains more complex functions that are still general and with many use cases
+* Function set 3 contains functions for specific use cases and custom implementations.

+Decide which of these sets your new function falls under, and add it to the Input and Output records.

+**Note that for the easiest implementation, it is recommended to only add your function to the last position in function set 3.**

-Next, in the NDPluginCVHelper.h file, change the N_FUNC_3 value to take into account the new number of functions in the CompVisionFunction3 PV.
+Next, in the NDPluginCVHelper.h file, change the N_FUNC_3 value to take into account the new number of functions in the CompVisionFunction3 PV, or replace the value for the set you inputted your function into.
 Next, you will need to edit the NDPluginCVHelper.cpp and NDPluginCVHelper.h files.
 In NDPluginCVHelper.h, find the definition of ADCVFunction_t and add:
 ```
 // Some basic flag types